howerj/forth-cpu/readme.md

 it is contained within [h2.fth][].

 TODO:
-- Fully implement the Forth interpreter
-- Describe and show its operation on here including memory layout, list of words, word layout, ...
+* Describe the Forth environment running on the H2 CPU.

 # Using Forth as a bootloader